Acute Red Eye

 Aetiology of Acute Iritis

-• Majority endogenous (Autoimmune disease or Focal sepsis or Sarcoidosis)
+• Majority endogenous (Autoimmune or Focal sepsis or Sarcoidosis)

 • Rarely exogenous (Through perforating wounds)